akhilrao/akhilrao.github.io/_posts/2016-12-24-widget-statistics.md

 ![plot of chunk unnamed-chunk-1](/public/images/widget-statisticsunnamed-chunk-1-1.svg)

-I've been trying to get all of the warnings suppressed, but `suppressMessages` and the `knitr. options don't seem to work.

 I really like the scatterplot matrix produced by `ggpairs()`.
 The diagonal is density plots for the variables, the upper triangular has correlation coefficients between the row and column variables, and the lower triangular has pairwise scatterplots with the row variable on the y-axis and the column variable on the x-axis.
 The scatterplots would be more useful with outliers trimmed, but I think there's some utility to keeping them in.
 Let's move through the diagonal and lower triangular column by column.

 It looks like there are a lot of firms with 0-50 SKUs offered, and very few with more than that.
 I think there may be only one with more than 300 offered.
 Most firms have a decent price spread, but firms with a lot of SKUs tend to have prices below $20,000.
 Most of these SKUs have on the order of tens or hundreds of reviews, but a handful of firms with lots of SKUs have thousands of reviews.
 The phrase "long tail" comes to mind here.